kubeflow/website/content/en/docs/distributions/gke/authentication.md

 ### Google Kubernetes Engine (GKE) workload identity

 Starting in v0.7, Kubeflow uses the new GKE feature: [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
-This is the recommended way to access GCP APIs from your GKE cluster.
+This is the recommended way to access Google Cloud APIs from your GKE cluster.
-You can configure a Kubernetes service account (KSA) to act as a GCP service account (GSA).
+You can configure a Kubernetes service account (KSA) to act as a Google Cloud service account (GSA).

-If you deployed Kubeflow following the GCP instructions, then the profiler controller automatically binds the "default-editor" service account for every profile namespace to a default GCP service account created during kubeflow deployment.
+If you deployed Kubeflow following the Google Cloud instructions, then the profiler controller automatically binds the "default-editor" service account for every profile namespace to a default Google Cloud service account created during kubeflow deployment.
 The Kubeflow deployment process also creates a default profile for the cluster admin.

 For more info about profiles see the [Multi-user isolation](/docs/components/multi-tenancy/) page.